brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 To add the Sidecar Subtitles Plugin for Brightcove Player SDK to your project manually:

 1. Install the latest version of the [Brightcove Player SDK][bcovsdk].
-2. Download the latest zip'ed release of the BrightcoveSidecarSubtitles plugin from our [release page][release].
+2. Download the latest zipped release of the BrightcoveSidecarSubtitles plugin from our [release page][release].
 3. Add `BrightcoveSidecarSubtitles.framework` to your project.
 4. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
-5. (Dynamic Framework only) On the "General" tab of your application target, add 'BrightcoveSidecarSubtitles.framework' to the "Embedded Binary" section.
+5. (Dynamic Framework only) On the "General" tab of your application target, add 'BrightcoveSidecarSubtitles.framework' to the "Embedded Binaries" section.
 6. (Dynamic Framework only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveSidecarSubtitles.framework/strip-frameworks.sh`.
 Check "Run script only when installing".
 This will remove unneeded architectures from the build, which is important for App Store submission. ([rdar://19209161][19209161])
 7. (Static Framework only) On the "Build Settings" tab of your application target, add `-ObjC` to the "Other Linker Flags" build setting.

 Imports
 --------------
 The Brightcove Player SDK for iOS can be imported into code a few different ways:

 * `@import BrightcoveSidecarSubtitles;`
 * `#import <BrightcoveSidecarSubtitles/BrightcoveSidecarSubtitles.h>`
 * `#import <BrightcoveSidecarSubtitles/[specific class].h>`.